williamlus/COMP2012H_Project/README.md

   * playerwindow
   * mainwindow
+  * serverwindow
-  *
+  * clientwindow

 * **AI Player Design**

   AI Logic：

   `const CardsGroup choose_hint(const CurrentPattern& cp);`

     * AI player with some common sense strategies:

     * if the AI player is the first one to play or the CurrentPattern is played by himself he will play cards with the following logic:

       First find the smallest card in hand, if it is inside a bomb, then DO NOT play it, and find the second smallest one unless he only has one card left if not, then if this card is inside any other cards_combination, then just play this combination otherwise just play this SINGLE card

     * if the AI player is landlord, then try to beat everyone

     * if the AI player is farmer, then beat landlord all the time

     * if the CurrentPattern is played by another farmer Only give cards in these cases:

       * the AI player can directly win the game
       * the partner played a small SINGLE or PAIR

   `bool want_landlord() override;//choose to be landlord or not automatically`

     * the probability of choosing lord is determined by how good the cards in hand are

       The evaluation is basically determined by the number of cards_combination

       The cards_combination considered here are:

       TRIO,BOMB, ROCKET

 * **UI Design**

-1. Distribu
+1. Distribute cards effect.
+2. Show buttons according to game process.
+3. Info bar displays game process to players.
+4. Play cards effect and view other players' cards.
+5. Serverwindow and Clientwindow design.

 * **Networking Design**

 **Transfer principle:**
       Using Transmission Control Protocol (TCP)\